wafas-repo/memory-card/README.md

 ## Description

 This project was made to allow myself to get used to using React hooks, mainly useEffect() to fetch data from an api and render the information to my site!
-After building this project I can confident;y say my React skills have improved.
+After building this project I can confidently say my React skills have improved.

 ## Features